 The peak luminosity is proportional to the mass of synthesized nickel in the simple analytic light curve models.
-And this mass is a fixed fraction of the Chandrasekhar mass to a good approximation.
-The actual fraction varies when different specific SNe Ia scenarios are considered, but the physical mechanisms relevant for SNe Ia naturally relates the energy yield to the Chandrasekhar mass.
+This mass is a fixed fraction of the Chandrasekhar mass to a good approximation.
+The actual fraction varies when different specific SNe Ia scenarios are considered, but the physical mechanisms relevant to SNe Ia naturally relate the energy yield to the Chandrasekhar mass.
 Thus, the peak luminosity of SNe Ia is proportional to the total amount of nickel synthesized in the SN outburst, $L \propto M^{(\Ch)}$.
-We define that the apparent magnitude of a star would be equal to its absolute magnitudeIf when the star was at $10$ parsecs distance from us.
-Thus, the absolute magnitude is a measure of the star's luminosity $\text{M} \propto -2.5 \log [L]$.
+We define that the apparent magnitude of a star would be equal to its absolute magnitude when the star was at $10$ parsecs distance from us.
+Therefore, the absolute magnitude is a scale that represents the luminosity of a star as $\text{M} \propto -2.5 \log [L]$.
 Under this assumption, we have the modification of the absolute magnitude of SNe Ia

 where the subscript $0$ refers to the local value of $M$.
 Thus, the distance module of meVSL, $\mu$ is written by